James Bennett McCord: Legacy

-McCord’s lifelong work, passion for education, and committed service to the people in South Africa led to a nursing school, the Durban Medical School (now Nelson R. Mandela School of Medicine of the University of KwaZulu-Natal), a longstanding hospital (now McCord Provincial Eye Hospital), and allowed for the treatments and trainings of thousands of patients and healthcare professionals.
+McCord's lifelong work, passion for education, and committed service to the people in South Africa led to a nursing school, the Durban Medical School (now Nelson R. Mandela School of Medicine of the University of KwaZulu-Natal), a longstanding hospital (now McCord Provincial Eye Hospital), and allowed for the treatments and trainings of thousands of patients and healthcare professionals.
 In the six years alone from when he first moved to Durban to when he left for his first furlough, McCord had already served 15,000 patients.

 The McCord Zulu Hospital has been well-known and respected for its high-quality care, extensive training programs, and dedicated treatment to the African and Native people in South Africa.
-The hospital has provided training and experience for many healthcare professionals, and notable alumni include Dr. J. Ndlovu, KwaZulu-Natal’s first African psychiatrist; Dr. Zweli Mkhize, KwaZulu-Natal’s former Minister of Health; Professor M.W.
-Makgoba, University of Natal’s Vice Chancellor; and Professor D.J.
-Ncayiyana, Durban Institute of Technology’s Chancelor and South African Medical Journal’s Editor.
+The hospital has provided training and experience for many healthcare professionals, and notable alumni include Dr. J. Ndlovu, KwaZulu-Natal's first African psychiatrist; Dr. Zweli Mkhize, KwaZulu-Natal's former Minister of Health; Professor M.W.
+Makgoba, University of Natal's Vice Chancellor; and Professor D.J.
+Ncayiyana, Durban Institute of Technology's Chancellor and South African Medical Journal’s Editor.
 It is the only hospital to have survived the apartheid rule and the resulting efforts to shut down an organization mainly serving Africans in a majority white area.

-McCord published his autobiography My Patients were Zulus in 1946, and his other publications include “A Native Medical Service in South Africa” and “Native Witch Doctors and Healers.”
+McCord published his autobiography My Patients were Zulus in 1946, and his other publications include "A Native Medical Service in South Africa" and "Native Witch Doctors and Healers."
 He elevated the medical care provided to nonwhite patients, and his efforts have left a long-lasting impact in South Africa, extending to present day.